dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-2 AMD uprof.md

 - Monitor various hardware performance events and locate lines of code where these events happen.
 - Filter data for a specific function or thread.
 - Observe the workload behavior over time: view various performance events in the timeline chart.
-- Analyze hot callpaths: call-graph, flame-graph, and bottom-up charts.
+- Analyze hot callpaths: call graph, flame graph, and bottom-up charts.

 In addition, uProf can monitor various OS events on Linux: thread state, thread synchronization, system calls, page faults, and others.
 You can use it to analyze OpenMP applications to detect thread imbalance and analyze MPI[^3] applications to detect the load imbalance among the nodes of the MPI cluster.
 More details on various features of uProf can be found in the [User Guide](https://www.amd.com/en/developer/uprof.html#documentation)[^1].